berjanjonker/Obsidian-stuff/README.md

 - For some things I use tags to retrieve things at a later point in time.
 I want to get rid of it and slowly converting stuff to MOC notes

 ### Movies/Documentaries
 I like to store the movies and documentaries I have watched.
 For each movie I have a seperate note in a "Movie" folder.
 In my daily notes I can link to these notes and write down some interesting thoughts about the movie.
 The content of the movie notes are filled automatically.
 Below a step-by-step instruction of my set-up.
+Here you can find my datatable script for a nice overview of all your movies -> [MOC/Movies.md](MOC/Movies.md)

 - You will need an [OMDb API](http://www.omdbapi.com/) key.
 You can request one for free [here](http://www.omdbapi.com/apikey.aspx).
 OMDb is an open movie database which we will use to automatically fetch movie metadata.
 - Add the [scripts/movies.js](scripts/movies.js) script to your Obsidian vault, e.g. inside of a /Scripts folder to keep things organized